 From how often you should visit the dentist to what to do in case of a tooth emergency, Dr. Guri S. Dhaliwal DMD receives all kinds of questions relating to family, cosmetic, and pediatric dentistry.
-We want all patients to feel empowered to make the best decisions about the dental health of their family.
+We want all patients to feel empowered to make the best decisions about the dental health of their families.

 1. What Causes Bad Breath?

 There are several reasons why someone might have bad breath, including dry mouth, pungent foods and drinks like coffee, tobacco use, and medications.
 Also, poor dental hygiene - not properly brushing and flossing where food particles are left in the mouth - will lead to the development of bacteria.
 Consult your dentist to learn what foods to avoid and how to effectively brush and floss your teeth to eliminate bad breath.

 2. How Do I Know If I Have a Cavity?

 Cavities are the most common dental problems faced by patients.
 Because a cavity stems from the decay of the teeth, the first telltale signs include bad breath as well as a sour taste in the mouth.
 Pain or sensitivity in a tooth, especially when drinking hot or cold liquids, is another sign that a cavity is present.
 If you can see dark spots, holes, or pus anywhere on or near a tooth, contact a dentist immediately.

 3. Why Do My Teeth Need to Be Cleaned Twice a Year?